Charges from Police Demonstration issued against demonstrators participating in anti-brutality protests throughout Michigan.

 Most demonstrations have been peaceful; however, some groups have turned violent by torching buildings and police cars, smashing through windows of businesses, looting, and clashing with police officers.
 In other cases, law enforcement officers have been combative, using tear gas, rubber bullets, and other forms of physical force to bully those legitimately exercising their First Amendment rights.

-There are numerous examples of arrests made of lawful protesters and minority media figures by police without just cause.
+There are numerous examples of charges from police demonstration and arrests made of lawful protesters and minority media figures by police without just cause.
 For instance, CNN reporter Omar Jimenez was arrested, while another reporter, who is Caucasian, was not arrested.
 There are videos on the internet of riot gear-clad police officers clearing neighborhood streets and firing pepper-gas-filled bullets at local citizens outside on their private property.

-Various felony and misdemeanor laws can be used to charge a demonstrator based on allegations of assaulting, battering, wounding, obstructing, or endangering an officer who is enforcing the law or engaged in law enforcement activities.
+Various felony and misdemeanor laws can be used as charges from police at demonstration based on allegations of assaulting, battering, wounding, obstructing, or endangering an officer who is enforcing the law or engaged in law enforcement activities.
 Officers can use criminal charges to protect themselves when they overstep their lawful authority by making an unwarranted arrest or misusing force or weapons.
 Unfortunately, a small percentage of law enforcement officers routinely disobey police procedures, improperly use force, and discriminate against people based on race, such as racial profiling.
 Charging demonstrators with a criminal offense is a tactic officers use to conceal their behavior when they cross the line.

 Felony and Misdemeanor Charges Against Those Protesting Police Brutality